id-studiolab/Digital-Interfaces/assignments/03-game-controller-hw-code/code_solution.md

             print("button is released") # Print a confirmation in the serial monitor current_state = state_wait # Reset the state

     # Sleep for a bit to make the keypress events occur at a human timescale
-    # Skilled gamers can do ~7 button presses per second (says ChatGPT)
+    # Skilled gamers can do ~7 button presses per second (says ChatGPT) so
-    time.sleep(0.143)
+    # we sample with twice that frequency to adher to the Nyquist rate.
+    time.sleep(0.07)
 ```